qgallouedec/panda-gym/README.md

 ## Baselines results

-Baselines results and pre-trained agents available in [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo).
+Baselines results are available in [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo) and the pre-trained agents in the [Hugging Face Hub](https://huggingface.co/sb3).

 ## Citation